-It is recommended to supply LDO1 from VMAIN as shown in Figure 42.
+Supply LDO1 from VMAIN as shown in Figure 43.
 If this is not done, then subsequent to a UVLO, OVERTEMP, or BATT_COVER = 0 condition, the RESPWRON signal goes high before the VCORE rail has ramped and stabilized.
-Therefore, the processor core does not receive a power on reset signal.
+Therefore, the processor core does not receive a power-on-reset signal.